Language Problem in India - Responses of the constitution and law

 “History demonstrates that from the time immemorial India has been a multilingual country.
 Each region has its own language in which it was supreme.
 But, none of these regions truly constituted unilingual kingdom and principality.”

-In India, Sanskrit was the most prevalent language in the ancient period which was introduced by Aryans.
+In India, Sanskrit was the most prevalent language in the ancient period which was introduced by the Aryans.
 After that India was conquered by the Islamic rulers, then Persian becomes the language in most of the regions of the country.
 Urdu was gradually developed as a combined language of Persian and Sanskrit.

 Inspired by the wealth of India, the British came in the year 1600 as traders.
 But later they settled as rulers.